Skip to content

 • SLIP encoding of the characters over the (virtual) serial line to prevent synchronization loss (SX1308)

-• additional commands to configure the RF frontend and switch the antenna path (internal/external antenna), depending on the specific hardware version (all cards)
+• Additional commands to configure the RF frontend and switch the antenna path (internal/external antenna), depending on the specific hardware version (all cards)

 • Some adaptions to work with libmusl on OpenWRT (all cards)